Fire certificates for buildings

 for more than 40 people

 Fire certificates for houses in multiple occupation (HMOs)

-If you own or lease buildings occupied by people who don't form a single household, your building may be classed as an HMO and you'll need a fire certificate.
+If you own or lease buildings occupied by people who do not form a single household, your building may be classed as an HMO and you'll need a fire certificate.

 Your building may be an HMO if any of the following apply:

 - the building, or part of the building, is owned or leased and has been converted into flats or bedsits